 Raspberry Jalapeno Jam (makes 3-250ml jars)

 Wash and prepare your jars and warm your lids accordingly.

 Cut the jalapeno's in half and wrap them in cheesecloth seeds and all.
 Set aside

 Pour the berries into your pot and place over medium heat and mash frantically (you don't have to get quite that into it, but I get some sort of strange enjoyment over beating up my raspberries :) ) until liquified.
 This helps release the natural pectins in the seeds and eliminates the need for pectin in your jam.

 Add the jalapenos wrapped in cheesecloth and simmer over low heat for approximately 20 minutes.
 Remove jalapenos from the liquified berries and remove from the cloth.
 Cut the seeds out of 2 halves and place the jalapeno back into the pot.
 Discard the second jalapeno.

 Add the 2 cups of sugar and stir until the sugar completely dissolves and then increase the heat to medium high and bring to a low boil, stirring constantly.
-As soon as the fruit begin to foam, remove the jalapenos and stir off the foam.
+As soon as the fruit begin to foam, remove the jalapenos and skim off the foam.
 Once the jam has reached the desired consistency remove from heat, ladle into hot jars and seal with lids.
 Place jars in a hot water bath for 10 minutes.

 This Saturday at Withrow Market you can guarantee that I will be buying some sharp cheddar cheese so I can try my new jam!